- Home

 When to expect side effects

 Most people have mild side effects.
-Side effects are likely to be more severe if you are having higher doses or a combination of immunotherapy drugs, or if you are having immunotherapy with other cancer treatments.
+Side effects are likely to be more severe if you are having higher doses or a combination of checkpoint inhibitor drugs, or if you are having immunotherapy with other cancer treatments.

-Let your treatment team know about any over-the-counter medicines or natural therapies you are thinking about using.
-Some may affect how the immunotherapy works or make side effects worse.
+Let your treatment team know about any over-the-counter medicines, vitamins, supplements or herbal therapies you are thinking about using.
+Also, let them know if you have been prescribed any antibiotics or steroids.
+Some may affect how the checkpoint inhibitors work or make side effects worse.

 Checkpoint inhibitors trigger an immune response that can lead to redness, swelling or pain (inflammation) anywhere in the body.
-Side effects will depend on which part of the body becomes inflamed.
 The diagram below shows examples of common and rare side effects.
 The side effects you have will depend on the drug and how your body responds.
-While some people have serious side effects, others have just one or two mild side effects.
+While some people have serious side effects, others have just 1-2 mild issues.
+Although there are many possible side effects linked to checkpoint inhibitors, it’s uncommon to get more than a few.

-Other rare side effects can occur, and some side effects can be life-threatening.
+Other rare side effects can occur, and some can be life-threatening.
 Let your treatment team know about any new or worsening side effects during or after treatment.
-Do not try to treat side effects yourself.
-Most immunotherapy side effects can be managed and reversed if they are reported early.
+Do not try to treat them yourself.
+Most checkpoint inhibitor side effects can be managed and reversed if they are reported early.

 More resources